wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 Authoring accessible content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are things you can do to help content authors take accessibility into consideration.
+Here are things you can do to help authors create accessible content.

 wagtail-accessibility
 ---------------------